sim642/whatpulse/README.md

     * Write it based on the [file description below](#whatpulsedconf)
       or
     * Copy and modify [the example](whatpulsed.conf)
-2. Run with `python3 whatpulsed.py`
+2. Run with `whatpulsed` in the same directory as "whatpulsed.conf"
 3. Wait for "whatpulsed.json" to be created
 4. *(optional)* Remove plaintext login details from "whatpulsed.conf" by deleting `login` section

 ### Future runs

-1. Run with `python3 whatpulsed.py`
+1. Run with `whatpulsed` in the same directory as "whatpulsed.json"
-2. Manually pulse by sending the process a `SIGUSR1`
+2. Manually pulse by sending the process a `SIGUSR1`, e.g. `pkill -USR1 whatpulsed`
-3. Gracefully stop whatpulsed by sending the process a `SIGTERM`
+3. Gracefully stop whatpulsed by sending the process a `SIGTERM`, e.g. `pkill whatpulsed`

 ## Files